ethereum-optimism/community-hub/src/docs/governance/rpgf-2.md

 ## Scope of RetroPGF 2

 **RetroPGF Round #2 will fund public goods that support development and usage of the OP Stack.
 This falls in four main categories:**

+- **Infrastructure + Dependencies**: Software used to build or deploy the OP Stack; contributions to protocols or standards the OP Stack depends on run; experiments that support future development of the core OP Stack protocol.

+- **Tooling + Utilities**: Work that helps builders create applications on Optimism mainnet, build on the OP Stack, interact with governance of the Collective, or use applications built on Optimism.

+- **Education**: Work to spread awareness and knowledge of how Optimism works, whether technically or socially.

 - Infrastructure + Dependencies
 - Tooling + Utilities